Theatre 68

 Theatre 68 is a for profit theatre company located in North Hollywood, California.
-It dedicated to showcasing the works of up-and-coming playwrights, directors, producers, and performers.
-The theatre is located at 5112 Lankershim Blvd, North Hollywood, CA 91602.
+It is dedicated to showcasing the works of up-and-coming playwrights, directors, producers, and performers.

 Theatre 68 is regarded as one of the top 99-seat theaters in Los Angeles, and is most recognized as the home to an annual Haunted House, five 6-month runs of Bill W and Dr. Bob, and an 8th month run of I Am Not A Comedian...I'm Lenny Bruce directed by Joe Mantegna, written by and starring Ronnie Marmo as Lenny Bruce.

-Theatre 68 is the home to the Los Angeles chapter of the 68 Cent Crew Theatre Company, founded February 14, 2001 by Ronnie Marmo, Tommy Colavito, Danny Cistone, Tyler Christopher, and Katie Mushlin.
+Theatre 68 is the home to the Los Angeles chapter of the 68 Cent Crew Theatre Company, founded on February 14, 2001 by Ronnie Marmo, Tommy Colavito, Danny Cistone, Tyler Christopher, and Katie Mushlin.
 The New York City chapter of the 68 Cent Crew was founded on August 29, 2011, and is based at Tony Award Honored Drama Book Shop Inc. The artistic director is Ronnie Marmo.

-Past Productions
+Past productions

 Comedies

-Theatre 68 is the home to the first ever John Patrick Shanley's 13 by Shanley festival, celebrating the playwrights most famous plays.
-While running in repertory for six months, this festival produced all plays from the 13 by Shanley book, and has since produced world premiers of original material from the playwright.
+Theatre 68 is home to the first John Patrick Shanley's 13 by Shanley festival, celebrating the playwrights most famous plays.
+While running in repertory for six months, this festival produced all plays from the 13 by Shanley book, and has since produced world premieres of original material from the playwright.